Why would a doctor have their DEA suspended? | License Suspension

 So, how do I reinstate my DEA license?
 Once your DEA license has been surrendered, suspended or revoked, you will want to get it reinstated as quickly as possible.
 Having your DEA registration active is vital to your career, so it is something to take seriously.

-What is a DEA License?
+What is a Drug Enforcement Administration (DEA) License?

 A DEA License is issued by the U.S. Drug Enforcement Administration and gives a registered provider permission to prescribe controlled substances, such as Oxycodone, cocaine or morphine.
 You apply for the license by registering online on the DEA website.